aporporo/Reel-Reviews/README.md

-# Film Review Web Data Application for COSC4806
+# Reel Reviews.
+A Film Review Web Data Application.

 This project allows the user to search for any movie, be presented with all the relevant information for that movie, and be presented with reviews!